Nonito API

 Status Codes

-401Unauthorized — Missing or invalid X-API-Key header
+401Unauthorized — Missing or invalid API key

-500Server Error — Database or internal error
+500Internal Error — Database connection or ingestion failure

 Common Event Examples